Old Library, Baths and Washhouse Building

 Wells Way SE5 7TW

-Situated almost in the centre of the park, on the one road which cuts right through, the library was built together with slipper baths and washhouse in 1903.
-The facilities were updated several times, but as the local population dwindled from the 1960s onwards with the creation of the park, the building closed some time in the 1980s.
-For more backkground, see our history page.
+Situated almost in the centre of the park, on the one road which cuts right through, the library was built, together with slipper baths and washhouse, in 1903.
+The facilities were updated several times, but as the local population dwindled from the 1960s onwards with the creation of the park, the building closed in the 1980s.
+For more background, see our history page.

-It’s still owned by Southwark Council, is Grade II listed, and different parts of it are occupied by Theatre Delicatessen – a great venue for theatre, comedy and events; Lynn Boxing Gym; and a church.
-But it’s somewhat under-used and we think it has great potential.
+It’s still owned by Southwark Council, is Grade II listed, with only a part of it occupied now, by Lynn Boxing Gym.
+It’s somewhat under-used and we think it has great potential.
 People are working on a project to bring it back into full use as a Park/Community facility.

-We’ve set up a group of people meeting regularly to look at possiblities for the long-term future – all are welcome to join us.
+We’ve set up a group of people meeting regularly to look at possibilities for the long-term future – all are welcome to join us.
 We’ve had 4 or 5 meetings so far.
 Watch this site or email us for details of further meetings.Tell FOBP your ideas for the future use of this Victorian landmark building in Burgess Park!

-We successfully acheived a listing for the whole building as an Asset of Community Value in February 2014.
+We successfully achieved a listing for the whole building as an Asset of Community Value in February 2014.
 (Scroll to ‘Community Asset application Passmore Edwards library, bath and washhouse’ on our main website page, to read the documents.)
 We then lobbied the Council to let, on a short term basis, the Library section which had stood unused for 8 years or so.

-The Library was let, from Sepember to December 2014 to March 2016, to Just Jones& who operated a successful pop-up space there.
-Since July 2016, the Library has been let to Theatre Delicatessen who are using the space for all kinds of creative performance work with the local community.
-Check out their website and support their events!
+The Library was let, from September to December 2014 to March 2016, to Just Jones& who operated a successful pop-up space there.
+Following that, the Library was let to Theatre Delicatessen who used the space for all kinds of creative performance work with the local community, including our commemoration of the 1917 Zeppelin Raid.
+Sadly, the extensive closures during Covid brought an end to their activities.

 Open House 2013/2014/2015